How we teach your child to read

-Read Write Inc. is a method of learning centred around letter sounds and phonics, and we use it here at St Joseph's to aid children in their literacy.
+At St Joseph's, we use the Read Write Inc (RWI) Phonics Programme to get children in EYFS and Key Stage 1, off to a flying start with their language, reading and writing skills.
+RWI Phonics is a method of learning centred around letter sounds and phonics, and we use it to aid children in their reading and writing.

 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who reads challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

 Learn 44 sounds and the corresponding letter/letter groups using simple picture prompts